jonataslaw/get_cli/README.md

 ```

 ### Are your imports disorganized?
-To help you organize your imports a new command was created: `get sort`, in addition to organizing your imports the command will also format your dart file. thanks to [dart_style] (https://pub.dev/packages/dart_style).
+To help you organize your imports a new command was created: `get sort`, in addition to organizing your imports the command will also format your dart file. thanks to [dart_style](https://pub.dev/packages/dart_style).

 TODO: